VolShyn/VolShyn.github.io/_finance/basic.md

 $$ r = \frac{R}{t}.$$

-Basically, it is right to say, that _returns_ is a kind of metric in financial world.
+Basically, it is right to say, that _returns_ are a kind of metric in the financial world.

 ## Volatility